 There are several types of professional associations.
 Some professional associations create rules and standards for their particular field.
 These types of professional associations issue credentials and are even involved in accrediting degree programs.

-Another type of professional association creates standards and rules for the industry.
-These groups only permit members who follow the rules they set for their industry.
+Another type of professional association creates standards and rules for an industry.
+These groups only permit members who adhere to the rules they establish for their industry.

-Lastly, some professional associations solely focus on the members.
+Lastly, some professional associations solely focus on their members.
 They organize networking events, create opportunities for professional development, and even help members find jobs.

-A professional association business definition can also consist of a mix of the above qualities.
-A group can work on research and standards for the industry while creating networking opportunities for members all at the same time.
+In a business context, a professional association can comprise a mix of all the above.
+For example, a business-driven professional association might work on research and standards for a particular industry while creating networking opportunities for members all at the same time.

-Part of a professional association definition is a group whose members are all in the same job or career.
-Thus, professional association benefits are many.
-People early in their careers can benefit from membership in such an organization because they typically provide new members with a good deal of assistance.
+A professional association is defined as a group whose members share a common profession or career, so there’s a wide variety of these associations.
+Additionally, professional associations offer numerous benefits.
+To start, people early in their careers can benefit from membership in such an organization because they typically provide new members with a good deal of assistance.

 A common alternate name for a professional association is a professional organization.
 A professional association can also be called a professional society, club, or trade organization.